phanerka/link-stash/Coding/Useful mods list.md

 > [!warning] Warning on Unity Explorer usage
 > It doesn't prevent the game from capturing same input that is entered when the window is on.
 Disable Dev Tools to prevent its accidental enable via `O` or rebind toggle to another key via [Rebind Dev Tools](https://steamcommunity.com/sharedfiles/filedetails/?id=2940372957).

-%% TODO:: update mod collection %%
 - [Mouse Drag Explorer](https://steamcommunity.com/sharedfiles/filedetails/?id=3460881795): a plugin for Unity Explorer and Mouse Drag.
-Allows to open class of picked creature via Mouse Drag interface.
+Allows to view object properties of picked creature via Mouse Drag interface.
-##### Creatures manipulation
+##### Creatures and items manipulation
-- [MouseDrag](https://steamcommunity.com/sharedfiles/filedetails/?id=3008864244) - allows dragging and basic manipulation with existing creatures, including the player
+- [MouseDrag](https://steamcommunity.com/sharedfiles/filedetails/?id=3008864244) - allows dragging and basic manipulation (kill, revive, tame, duplicate, destroy, pause/unpause) with existing creatures (including the player) and items; may control all objects in a room at once.
-- ~~[BeastMaster](https://steamcommunity.com/sharedfiles/filedetails/?id=2920903670)~~ - provides convenient way to spawn creatures in-game
+- ~~[BeastMaster](https://steamcommunity.com/sharedfiles/filedetails/?id=2920903670)~~ - provides convenient way to spawn creatures and items in-game
-- [KeepThatAwayFromMe](https://steamcommunity.com/sharedfiles/filedetails/?id=2924212543) - to get rid of certain type of creatures.
+- [KeepThatAwayFromMe](https://steamcommunity.com/sharedfiles/filedetails/?id=2924212543) - to forbid spawning of certain type of creatures.
-- `setup.txt`: `world creatures spawn:0` disables almost ALL creatures from spawning in game.
+- `setup.txt`: `world creatures spawn:0` forbids spawning of almost ALL creatures in game.
-- Dev Console: allows to spawn creature with certain ID (more info [[Creatures#Creature IDs|here]])
+- Dev Console: allows to spawn creature and item with certain ID (more info [[Creatures#Creature IDs|here]])
 	also `remove_crits` and `destroy`
-- DevTools: when exabled in room, pressing `8` kills every creature in the room except scug
+- Dev Tools: when enabled in room, pressing `8` kills every creature in the room except scug

 ##### Debug/crash control
 %% yet another TODO:: probably split up by sections. %%